-> Prosper Shaked is a Miami attorney for infant bruising during childbirth.
-The Law Offices of Prosper Shaked represent victims of these kinds of injuries and their parents in lawsuits against the negligent healthcare providers who allowed the children to be injured.
+Prosper Shaked is a Miami attorney for infant bruising during childbirth.
+Prosper Shaked Accident Injury Attorneys PA represent victims of these kinds of injuries and their parents in lawsuits against the negligent healthcare providers who allowed the children to be injured.
 For a free legal consultation and more information about your options, contact our attorney today at (305) 694-2676.

-> Causes of Bruising and Other Injuries During Childbirth
+Causes of Bruising and Other Injuries During Childbirth

 When handling a baby, it is vital to always use extreme caution.
 Newborns are especially delicate and flexible, and they have little to no developed or rigid bones to protect them from injury.
 Because of this, any trauma or unnecessary pressure could cause injuries like bruises.
 However, harsher pressure or more serious trauma could cause substantial injuries beyond surface bruising.

 Doctors, midwives, nurses, and other medical professionals are expected to use the proper care and skill to keep your baby safe, but injuries like bruising may occur if they fail to do so.
 These accidents and injuries can be grouped into a few major causes of bruising during childbirth, some of which are acceptable side effects of the childbirth, and others of which are instances of negligence.